BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.” - Matthew 5:17 (KJV)

+“Verily I say unto you, This generation shall not pass away, till all be fulfilled.” - Luke 21:32 (KJV)